M11-cell/sentry_turret/README.md

 Safe Zone Limits: Implement software limits in the Actuation Node to ensure your servos never move beyond their physical stop limits, preventing burnout.

+This multi-node, modular approach will give you a fantastic foundation in ROS 2 development!
+Let me know if you'd like a code snippet for the Tracking/Logic Node's PID implementation in Python!